fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 -------------------

 k-nearest neighbors is an algorithm that can be used to solve both regression and classification.
-In this chapter, we will focus on the classification aspect of the algorithm as it is used for NLP applications.
+In this lab, we will focus on the classification aspect of the algorithm as it is used for NLP applications.
 Consider, for instance, the saying \"birds of a feather flock together.\" This means that people who have similar interests